The American Dream mall has set a reopening date.

 Watch on FN

 The complex’s Big Snow indoor skiing and snowboarding park opened on Tuesday with government-recommended health and safety protocols put in place to help prevent the spread of COVID-19.
 Currently, face masks are required for entry into the property, which has reduced capacities for each of its attractions, as well as increased sanitizing and disinfecting frequency in common areas.
-Hand sanitizer stations and hygiene reminders have been installed inside the mall, and guests are advised to socially distant themselves, with the aid of plexiglass barriers, ground markings, touchless options and more.
+Hand sanitizer stations and hygiene reminders have been installed inside the mall, and guests are advised to socially distance themselves, with the aid of plexiglass barriers, ground markings, touchless options and more.

 Announcements about additional openings and new experiences are expected to be released at a later date.

 Even before the COVID-19 outbreak swept the United States, the American Dream had encountered a combination of setbacks, including financial challenges and litigation, that paused its opening to the public.
-The $5 billion mall — which had been two decades in the making — was scheduled for a grand opening in March although the debut of various stores were staggered across several weeks or months.
+The $5 billion mall — which had been two decades in the making — was scheduled for a grand opening in March although the debuts of various stores were staggered across several weeks or months.
 (Early this year, a spokesperson confirmed to FN that nearly 90% of its units had been leased.)